Multi-Doctor Dental Rebuild, 64 Hours Delivered in 17 Days — White-Label WordPress for a US Marketing Agency

 Brightworks Dentistry is a two-practitioner dental office.
 The agency had been managing the practice’s web presence and needed the existing WordPress site rebuilt on a modern Elementor Pro stack — tighter templates, reliable Gravity Forms integration, and a PDF download library that had been grafted onto the old site with workarounds.
 The rebuild was a same-CMS project (WordPress to WordPress), which looks simpler than a platform migration on paper.

 The agency handed us a Google Sheets workbook covering every URL to migrate, every meta title and description to preserve, every template to apply, and a detailed launch checklist.
 The ask was precise: execute the spec as written, stay outside the client-facing loop, deliver on the quoted hours.
-The agency’s project lead remained the visible vendor throughout.
+Brightworks Dentistry dealt only with the agency that managed their web presence; we built and cut over the site from behind that relationship, never named to the practice.
 We worked inside their coordination system.

 How We Did It